lmickes/pyWitness/manual/source/tutorials.rst

 .. note::
    The symbol size is the relative frequency and can be changed by setting ``dp.plotROC(relativeFrequencyScale = 400)``

+The black dashed line in the plot represents chance performance.

 Plotting CAC curves
 -------------------